sang-15/Mixing-Metabolomes/README.md

 ## Running wrapper
 **-i**: (required) Specifiey the Taxonomy information and FASTA source for each sample in a json format<br />
 **-e**: (required) Email used for Biopython <br />
 **-o**: (optional) An optional flag for user to name the output folder for each run.
-Defalt will give output in a folder named 'formatk-result'.
+Defalt will give output in a folder named 'formatkresults'.

 ### GenBank assembly accession